guraltsev/pkg/docs/issues/03-config-representation-simplification-blueprint.md

 - remove pass-through attributes if direct references are simpler
 - avoid introducing an interface/protocol/adapter hierarchy

-### Slice 5: move obviously local imports next to the code that uses them when helpful
+### Slice 5: move obviously local imports and constants next to the code that uses them when helpful

-The project explicitly allows local imports when that improves readability in a single-file script.
+The project explicitly allows local imports and constants when that improves readability in a single-file script.

 Use that permission only where it makes a section more self-contained.
 Do not shuffle imports mechanically.